How to Decorate Sugar Skulls

 Mandalas with icing

-The photo to the right shows an example of another mandala, drawn with icing on the back of the sugar skull.
+The photo to the right shows an example of a simple mandala drawn with icing on the back of the sugar skull.

 You can attach pieces of ribbon to your skull, gluing it down with icing.
 In the sugar skull above, I squeezed purple icing on top of the skull's head and pressed several short pieces of curling ribbon into the icing.
 Then to help glue the pieces down, I squeezed a dab of icing on the top end of the ribbons and placed a rhinestone into the icing, then set it aside to dry.